This tutorial shows you how to list users in Linux. You’ll also learn to list only the logged users.

 Open your site in a web browser and follow the Matomo web installation wizard.

 First, Matomo welcome message should appear.
-Click on the "Next" button:
+Click on the"Next"button:

-After, you will see a "System Check" page.
+After, you will see a"System Check"page.
 If something is missing, you will see a warning.
-If everything is marked with green checkmark click on the "Next" button to procceed to the next step:
+If everything is marked with green checkmark click on the"Next"button to procceed to the next step:

-Next, fill in database details and click on the "Next" button:
+Next, fill in database details and click on the "Next"button:

-If everything went well with database setup you should see "Tables created with success!" message:
+If everything went well with database setup you should see"Tables created with success!"message:

-Create Matomo super user account and click on the "Next" button:
+Create Matomo super user account and click on the"Next"button:

-Next, set up the first website you would like to track and analyze with Matomo.
-Later on, you can add more sites to track with Matomo:
+analyze with Matomo.
+Later on, you can add more sites to track with

 Next, you will be provided with the JavaScript tracking code for your site that you need to add to start tracking.